tchx84/flathub-mobile/README.md

 NOTE: This reflects my workflows, yours might differ, and that's OK.

+## Low-hanging fruits

+1. Use GtkFileChooser for portal support and, potentially, benefitting from downstream GTK patches.
+2. Extra padding on menu items (see this [example](https://github.com/tchx84/Flatseal/pull/132).
+3. Whenever possible, reduce arbitrary width-requests to 360.

 ## Something missing?

 If you have any suggestion just send a PR to [this](https://github.com/tchx84/flathub-mobile) repo.